harishreyya/flam_assignment/README.md

 ## Technology Stack
-List and provide a brief overview of the technologies used in the project.
+A brief overview of the technologies used in the project.
 - React JS